Activate the Windows Event Collector on Windows Core - Administrator Guide - Cortex XDR - Cortex - Security Operations

 Abstract

-Learn more about activating the Windrows Event Collector on Windows Core OS to connect with the broker VM.
+Learn more about activating the Windrows Event Collector on Windows Core OS to connect with the Broker VM.

 After you have configured and registered your Broker VM, you can activate your Windows Event Collector application on Windows Core OS (WCOS).
 WCOS is a stripped-down, lightweight version of Windows that can be adapted to run on a wide variety of devices with minimal work compared to the previous way explained in Activate the Windows Event Collector.